react-puzzle-games/react-hangman/README.md

 - A: With `SVG`.
 - Q: `SVG` is finished.
 Why didn't you use `HTML5 Canvas`?
 - A: ...it's just a man hanging from a stick.
 Why would I use the `Canvas` API for that?
-- Q: `SVG` is..
-- A: Yeah, you know what?
-I used `Canvas` after all.
 - Q: What library did you use for the stick man?
 - A: I just rendered it with the S.. `Canvas` API with inspiration from another [Hangman project](https://github.com/dannynelson/angular-hangman).
 - Q: Are you using `Jest` to test your app?